- About us

 Hazelhurst Court won awards at the Housing Design Awards 2018, RIBA London Awards 2018 and Inside Housing Development Awards 2018.

 Nuthatch House is a development of 22 new homes on land adjacent to our existing properties at Forster House on Whitefoot Lane.
-The new homes will be completed in 2019.
+As part of the works, two additional homes will also be available in Forster House.
+The new homes, which will include two that are entirely wheelchair-accessible, will be completed in 2019.

 Residents voted to name the new homes after the nuthatch bird which can be found in nearby Forster Memorial Park.